Electronic Industrial Controls Mechanic - Federal Salaries of 2020

-Electronic Industrial Controls Mechanic was the 298th most popular job in the U.S. Government in 2016, with 302 employed.
-The most common payscale was the nonsupervisory pay schedules - federal w payscale.
+Electronic Industrial Controls Mechanic was the 270th most popular job in the U.S. Government in 2020, with 360 employed.
+The most common payscale was the nonsupervisory pay schedules - federal wage system payscale.

-In 2016, the Bureau of Engraving and Printing hired the most employees titled Electronic Industrial Controls Mechanic, with an average salary of $101,372.
+In 2020, the Veterans Health Administration hired the most employees titled Electronic Industrial Controls Mechanic, with an average salary of $65,054.

 Government Electronic Industrial Controls Mechanic jobs are classified under the Federal Wage Schedule, Wage Grade (FWS) payscale.
 The minimum paygrade for a Electronic Industrial Controls Mechanic job is FWS-8, and the highest paygrade that can be attained within this job series is FWS-12.
 Remember that the starting and maximum yearly pay listed above reflect base pay only - your actual salary will be higher based on the Locality Pay Adjustment for the area in which you work.